Codeception/Codeception/docs/03-AcceptanceTests.md

 ### Common Cases

 Let's see how common problems of acceptance testing can be solved with Codeception.
+We will need to update actor class (whcih is AcceptanceTester) in our case to add a new action.

-#### Authorization
+#### Login

 It is recommended to put widely used actions inside an Actor class.
 A good example is the `login` action which would probably be actively involved in acceptance or functional testing: